xirelesk/KKButtplug/README.md

 ### Vibration:
 - Minimum and maximum vibration strength
--Vibration slowly increases in scale as satisfaction increases from 0 to its maximum.
+- Vibration slowly increases in scale as satisfaction increases from 0 to its maximum.
--When satisfaction is below zero, it will vibrate at a minimum
+- When satisfaction is below zero, it will vibrate at a minimum
+- I recomend using CumControl sliders in the player console to adjust your min and max satisfaction levels (Make sure to leave it off though)

 ###  Orgasm:
  - strength (Separate from min and max vibration)